 As CCGs, we have a legal responsibility to involve you when we are considering making significant changes to our NHS services and we take that responsibility very seriously.
-We are planning to make considerable changes to our hospitals to improve patient care, so it is vital that we get this right and your views will help us.
+We are planning to make considerable changes to our hospitals to improve patient care so it is vital that we get this right and your views will help us.
+Once a decision is made, nothing will happen overnight.
+It will take about five years from now for any change to be fully implemented and we will continue to involve patients and the public over the coming years.